coduinix/practical-security/md/intro.md

 vvv

 ### Disclaimer (1)
 > ...
-It's not a complete approach, just things which I think could contribute to a practical approach to security.
+It's not a complete approach, just key elements for a practical approach on security.

 Note:
 * A security talk can be a frightening experience... for the audience